jsrmath/sharp11/docs/scale.md

 A string representing the name of the scale including the key, e.g., "Bb Harmonic Minor".

 ### <a name="scale-octave"></a> octave `.octave`
-The (optional) octave number of the chord, i.e., an integer between 0 and 9, or `null`.
+The (optional) octave number of the scale, i.e., an integer between 0 and 9, or `null`.

 ### <a name="scale-scale"></a> scale `.scale`
 An array of [Note](note.md#note-object) objects representing the notes in the scale, e.g., `[C, D, E, F, G, A, B]`